ToolJet/ToolJet/docs/docs/widgets/file-picker.md

 </div>

-### Event: On file selected
+### On file selected

+On file selected event is triggered when one or more files are selected by the selector dialogue box.

+### On file loaded

+On file loaded event is triggered when a file is loaded in the browser.

+### On file deselected

-On file selected event can be triggered when one or more files are selected.
+On file selected event can be triggered when one or more files are removed from the picker.

 :::info
-Check [Action Reference](/docs/actions/show-alert) docs to get the detailed information about all the **Actions**.
+Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.
 :::

 ## Properties

+### Instruction Text

+Instruction text can be set to give information on the file picker.

 ### Use Drop zone